 - E-file with direct deposit.
 If you are expecting a tax refund, e-file with direct deposit is the fastest way to get your tax refund.
 The IRS expects to issue nine out of 10 tax refunds within 21 days or less of acceptance when you e-file with direct deposit, compared to what normally takes six to eight weeks for paper-filed tax returns, but can take longer now.

 - Double-check important information.
 According to the IRS, one of the top mistakes taxpayers make when rushing to meet the tax deadline is gathering incorrect Social Security numbers for their children and spouses.
 Make sure you have the correct Social Security numbers when you prepare your taxes.
 Correct Social Security numbers are required to get valuable tax deductions and credits.

 - Be Aware of Tax Benefits for Dependents.
 Dependents can be worth valuable tax deductions and credits.
 Even though TurboTax helps you so that you don’t miss out on tax benefits you’re eligible for, you should gather your receipts related to your dependents like receipts for daycare and even summer camp since you may be able to claim the Child and Dependent Care Credit.
-Don’t forget, you may also be eligible for the Earned Income Tax Credit worth up to $6,557 in 2019 with three or more kids.
-There is also a new credit for supporting non-child dependents like your parents or grandparents called the Other Dependent Credit which is worth $500.
+Don’t forget, you may also be eligible for the Earned Income Tax Credit worth up to $6,660 in 2020 with three or more kids and the Child Tax Credit.
+There is also a credit for supporting non-child dependents like your parents or grandparents called the Other Dependent Credit which is worth $500.

 - Don’t forget what you did last year.
 Although more taxpayers will take the standard deduction (TurboTax estimates and the IRS confirmed about 90%) versus itemized deductions under tax reform, including a few additional receipts for itemized deductions may push you over the standard deduction, lowering your tax liability.